 Sharing the Facts On Americans’ Views About Government Respecting Court Rulings

 When a federal court issues a ruling, it’s not a suggestion—it’s the law.
-Even the president must comply.
-However, the Trump administration recently refused to comply with a federal court ruling that it must restore funding improperly withheld from states.
-This defiance left states without critical resources for education, disaster relief, and programs like Medicaid.
+Even the president must obey.
+However, the Trump administration has refused to comply with several federal court rulings around immigration and states’ ability to use federal funds.

 States United partnered with YouGov on a national survey to better understand Americans’ views on the president respecting court rulings.
 Majorities of Americans across political parties agree that Trump should respect court rulings, even when the courts declare that his administration’s actions are illegal or unconstitutional.
-Even so, everyday Americans also need to hear from their leaders about what is happening and what is at stake.

-Here are some ways to talk about the executive branch respecting court rulings and the importance of our constitutional system of checks and balances:
+Here are some ways to talk about the executive branch respecting court rulings and the importance of our constitutional system of checks and balances.

 On checks and balances